thaeber/figure-tools/README.md

 ## Quickstart

-> We assume that all scripts for creating the figures are managed in
+> :exclamation: We assume that all scripts for creating the figures are managed in
 > a git repository to help in research data management.
-The `git` executable
+That is, the `git`
-> must be reachable through the `PATH` environment variable.
+> executable must be reachable through the `PATH` environment variable.

 Creating and saving figures always follows the same workflow: